lxc/terraform-provider-incus/docs/resources/project.md

 * `remote` - *Optional* - The remote in which the resource will be created.
 If not provided, the provider's default remote will be used.

+* `force_destroy` - *Optional* - Whether to delete everything the project contains on destroy so that it can be destroyed without any error.

 ## Attribute Reference

 No attributes are exported.